django-inplaceedit/django-inplaceedit-extra-fields/README.rst

 Development
 ===========

-You can get the leading edge version of django-inplaceedit-extra-fields by doing a clone of its repository::
+You can get the bleeding edge version of django-inplaceedit-extra-fields by doing a clone of its repository::

   git clone git@github.com:django-inplaceedit/django-inplaceedit-extra-fields.git